k0smos/k0smos/README.md

 Java ✅ HTML CSS ✅ Maven ✅ Postgre SQL ✅ Spring ⏳
 ------------------------------------------------

+I'm a student in CZU.
 I have 2+ years of experience in Java, also PostgreSQL, Maven.

 * 🌍  I'm based in Czech Republic
 * ✉️  You can contact me at [pashasinitsyn@mail.ru](mailto:pashasinitsyn@mail.ru)